lyphrowny/StatsNinja/docs/business_requirements.md

   * Become a client
 * StatsNinja's client
   * Choose a different billing plan
+  * View the data, provided by the billing plan

 The diagram of use cases can be viewed below: